SiMoM0/linear_solver/README.md

 ### Pyhton functions

-1. First import the numpy package and the **Model** object from the file *'model.py'*:
+1. First import the numpy package and the **Model** object from the file *'model.py'* in the directory *solver*:

     ```python
     import numpy as np
-    from model import Model
+    from solver.model import Model
     ```

 2. Using the above notation on how representing in tableau form an LP or ILP problem, create a numpy array for the tableau and pass it into the **Model** object.
 Moreover indicate the initial basic variables indexes in another numpy array (in the example x3 and x4 so [3, 4]).